ES-DOC/esdoc-infrastructure/notes/servers.md

 #### SSH access

+* Only users who have been added to the list permitting ssh access will be able to `ssh` into the servers.

 * A designated ES-DOC development environment has been designed and setup.
   All core developers should use it to facilitate collaboration.